Keyword research guide: focus on intent and conversion

 Our KPI dashboard:

-Advanced techniques: what other agencies don't tell you
+Advanced techniques: what other agencies do not tell you

 Seasonal keyword arbitrage

 Belgian consumers show unique seasonal patterns.
-Our data reveals:
+Our data shows:

 Technical SEO + keyword synergy

-Keyword research without technical SEO is a waste.
+Keyword research without technical SEO is wasteful.
 Our structured data implementation increases keyword rankings by an average of 23%.

 Our technical stack: